philippemerle/KubeDiagrams/README.md

 Read **[Real-World Use Cases](https://github.com/philippemerle/KubeDiagrams#real-world-use-cases)** and **[What do they say about it](https://github.com/philippemerle/KubeDiagrams#what-do-they-say-about-it)** to discover how **KubeDiagrams** is really used and appreciated.

+Try it on your own Kubernetes manifests, Helm charts, helmfiles, and actual cluster state!

 ## Examples

 Architecture diagram for **[official Kubernetes WordPress tutorial](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/)** manifests: